-6.1.3 Mandatory Retired Batters
+6.1.3.
+Mandatory Retired Batters

-- (a) Retired batters can return to bat only after all other members on the team list that are present have batted. - (b) A retired batter can only resume their innings when all other batters have faced the required number of balls faced as per 6.1.2 (a) or (b) or have been dismissed. - (c) Retired batters will resume their innings in the order of retirement. - (d) A previously retired batter must be retired again after they have faced the required number of balls as per rule 6.1.2 (a) or (b) except if no other retired batters are remaining.
+- (a) Retired batters can return to bat only after all other members on the team list that are present have batted. - (b) A retired batter can only resume their innings when all other batters have faced the required number of balls faced as per 6.1.2 (a) or (b) or have been dismissed. - (c) Retired batters will resume their innings in the order of retirement. - (d) A previously retired batter must be retired again after they have faced the required number of balls as per rule 6.3.2 (a) or (b) except if no other retired batters are remaining. - (e) Retired batters at the completion of an innings are recorded as Retired Not Out.